timmy2415/Tableau-Dashboard/README.md

 1) Build different graphs to depict key data metrics
 2) Use color, size, and position as a pre-attentive attribute to draw users attention to key insights
 3) Develop an interactive dashboard displaying key trends and patterns

+Refer to the "Covid-19 Dashboard.twbx" file to view and interact with the Tableau dashboard